Calculate how much solar energy you can produce:

 Solar heating and bioenergy are a good combination to meet the heating needs for grain drying, dairy farming, as well as housing and operating buildings.

 Hospitals and care units

 Institutions with a significant hot water needs will get good economic and environmental benefit from a solar heating system combined with district heating or other heat sources.

 Make an estimate of your energy needs with our energy calculator

 Contact us for free inspection and discussion of solution

-We offer a non-binding offer based on your wishes and needs.
+We give you a non-binding offer based on your needs and preferences

 Size of your solar heating system

 Use our solar calculator to calculate your energy needs, how much solar energy you can produce, and the efficiency you can achieve when using our solar collector.